 The town of Fenwick Island is an outstanding beach community in southern Sussex County that caters to our year-round residents, property owners and business community, as well as to our summer vacationers.
-A highlight of community is our clean and safe beach, protected by our professional lifeguards.
-We also have very popular restaurants and shops.
-The pedestrian and bike-friendly town is beautifully maintained.
+A highlight of the community is our clean and safe beach, protected by our professional lifeguards.
 Fenwick Island is characterized by a lovely beach, friendly residents, and a quieter, slower pace than its neighbors.